 FOREWORD

-This Indian Standard was adopted by the Bureau of Indian Standards, after the draft finalized by the Agricultural Machinery and Equipment Sectional Committee had been approved by the Food and Agriculture Division Council.
+This Indian Standard (Part 2) was adopted by the Bureau of Indian Standards, after the draft finalized by the Agricultural Machinery and Equipment Sectional Committee had been approved by the Food and Agriculture Division Council.

 A round baler is a farm machinery used to harvest and bale hay, straw, or other crop residues into round bales for storage or transportation.
 The machine consists of a pickup or gathering system that picks up the crop residue from the field and feeds it into a chamber, where it is compressed and wrapped with twine or netting to form a round bale.
 The finished bale is then ejected from the chamber and can be stored or transported to another location.

-Round balers are a valuable tool for farmers, as they provide a convenient and efficient way to harvest and store forage crops.
+Round Balers are a valuable tool for farmers, as they provide a convenient and efficient way to harvest and store forage crops.
 They also help reduce labor costs and increase productivity, allowing farmers to focus on other important tasks on the farm.

 This Indian Standard is being published in two parts.
-This standard (Part 2) covers the methods to test the performance of the tractor driven round baler.
-Part 1 covers the terminology and commerical specification for round balers and is an identical adoption of ISO 11450 : 1999 and its amendment no. 1 of 2016.
+This standard covers the methods to test the performance of the tractor driven round Baler and Part 1 covers the terminology and commerical specification for round Balers and is an identical adoption of ISO 11450 : 1999 and to Amendment No. 1 to ISO 11450 : 1999 issued in 2016.

+The composition of the Committee responsible for the formulation of this standard is given in Annex H.

 In reporting the result of a test made in accordance with this standard, if the final value, observed or calculated, is to be rounded off, it shall be done in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.

 Indian Standard

-EQUIPMENT FOR HARVESTING AND CONSERVATION — ROUND BALERS —
+EQUIPMENT FOR HARVESTING AND CONSERVATION — ROUND BALERS

 PART 2 PERFORMANCE TEST METHOD